fran-scala/fran-scala.github.io/index.md

 ## Casual job

-I've been working occasionally since 2015 as steward at local fairs , as waiter in disco-clubs and catering operator in weddings and various events.
+I've been working occasionally since 2015 as steward at local exhibitions, as waiter in disco-clubs and catering operator in weddings and various events.

 ### Markdown